RacingTadpole/word-games/README.md

 python -m make5.play_line
 ```

-to get all the words matching a pattern, ranked by their scores weighted by the likelihood of getting the remaining letters.
+to get all the words matching a pattern, ranked by their scores adjusted for the likelihood of getting the remaining letters.
 The score shown for each is calculated using a score of 1 per letter per subword.

 ## Quick start